Donate- The Gift List

 K9 Web Protection Administration : K9 Web Protection Error

 “Little children, let us not love in word or talk but deed and in truth.”
-1st John 3:18Memory is 24 and lives with her 2 year old daughter and mother in simple thatched house in Zambia.
+1st John 3:18Memory is 26 and lives with her 2 year old daughter and mother in simple thatched house in Zambia.
 Her husband left her and no longer provides any support to the family.
-Other than farming and occasional piece work Memory has no source of income.
-Sadly many young adults in Zambia are trapped in this harsh cycle with no hope of escape.In 2011, with the help of three:eighteen supporters, Memory was offered a one year scholarship in tailoring and design through our partner organisation the KFT.
-Memory has been learning how to make dresses, shirts and trousers which she will be able to sell in local markets.
-This will give an essential source of income allowing her to provide nutritious meals, medical care and pay school fees for her family and escape the poverty cycle she has fallen into.
-While at the KFT Memory has also been able to attend devotions, lead by the KFT staff, which aim to share the Good News and encourage her and her classmates in their faith.Three:eighteen is a UK based Christian charity that seeks to bridge the gap between those like Memory in Africa and Asia and those living in the West.
-We do this by offering close contact and relationships between grass root organisations and individuals & churches in the UK.
+Other than farming and occasional piece work Memory had no source of income.
+Sadly many young adults in Zambia are trapped in this poverty cycle with no hope of escape.With the help of three:eighteen supporters, Memory was offered a one year scholarship in tailoring and design through the KFT, our partner organisation.
+Memory learnt how to make dresses, shirts and trousers which she now sells in the local market.
+This gives an essential source of income allowing her to provide nutritious meals, medical care and pay school fees for her children and escape the poverty cycle she has fallen into.
+While at the KFT Memory was also been able to attend devotions, lead by the KFT staff, which aimed to share the Good News and encourage her and her classmates in their faith.Three:eighteen is a UK based Christian charity that seeks to bridge the gap between those like Memory in Zambia and individuals & churches in the UK.
 We firmly believe that the only way to offer long term hope and change is by introducing those we support to the Good News of Jesus Christ.
-We aim to help them meet Jesus and be transformed in such a way that it impacts every aspect of their lives as well as the lives of their families and communities.Lastly, we also believe that as we in the western world do our part to love not just in word and talk but in practical ways, we too will find our lives transformed, as we recognise our privileged position as a means to bless others.Currently three:eighteen enjoys a close partnership with the Kolelawaka Foundation Trust, based in the Northern Province of Zambia.
-For more information on the KFT or how to get alongside people like Memory please click on the drop down menu above.Three:eighteen is registered as an organisation for charitable purposes.
+We aim to help them meet Jesus and be transformed in such a way that it impacts every aspect of their lives as well as the lives of their families and communities.Lastly, we also believe that as we in the western world do our part to love not just in word and talk but in practical ways, we too will find our lives transformed, as we recognise our privileged position as a means to bless others.To read about the projects we're doing and partner organisations we're working with click on the projects drop down list at the top of the pageThree:eighteen is registered as an organisation for charitable purposes.
 HMRC registration number XT23374

 - Give by cheque